 My commitment to equipping churches for this ongoing journey has led me to participate in several impactful visioning and planning programs:

-The Leighton Ford Thriving Ministries: During my time as an Elder at one congregation and later as a staff member at another, I was part of the transformative process guided by The Leighton Ford Thriving Ministries (you can learn more at https://lfmconnect.org/).
+Leighton Ford Ministries: During my time as an Elder at one congregation and later as a staff member at another, I was part of the transformative process guided by Leighton Ford Ministries (https://lfmconnect.org/).
 This initiative provided invaluable frameworks and insights for discerning God's vision and developing practical strategies for growth and vitality.
-I experienced firsthand the power of their approach in helping churches identify their unique strengths and navigate the challenges and opportunities before them.
+I experienced firsthand the power of churches identifying their unique strengths and navigating the challenges and opportunities before them.

-Ministry Architects: As a staff member, I also had the enriching experience of working with Ministry Architects (you can explore their work at https://ministryarchitects.com/).
+Ministry Architects: As a staff member, I also had the enriching experience of working with Ministry Architects (https://ministryarchitects.com/).
 Their comprehensive and collaborative approach to strategic planning helped our team develop clear goals, align our ministries, and build a sustainable roadmap for the future.
-I deeply appreciated their focus on creating actionable steps that empowered the congregation to move forward with clarity and purpose.
+I deeply appreciated creating actionable steps that empowered the congregation to move forward with clarity and purpose.

-PCUSA Vital Congregations Initiative: My commitment to the Presbyterian Church (USA) also led me to be involved in the Vital Congregations Revitalization Initiative (more information can be found at https://old.pcusa.org/resource/vital-congregations-revitalization-initiativ-90905/).
+PCUSA Vital Congregations Initiative: My commitment to the Presbyterian Church (USA) also led me to be involved in the Vital Congregations Revitalization Initiative (https://old.pcusa.org/resource/vital-congregations-revitalization-initiativ-90905/).
 This PCUSA program offered a valuable framework for congregations to engage in deep self-reflection, identify areas for growth, and develop strategies for renewed vitality and mission effectiveness.
 It underscored the denomination's commitment to equipping congregations for a thriving future.

 I recently attended a SYNOD of the NE Connections to Transformation Conference in Jamaica, NY.
 This large group of pastors conferred with other pastors who have made significant changes in their churches' missions.